 Periodontal disease begins as gingivitis, which is the initial inflammation and redness that you see along your gums.
 Gingivitis is caused by plaque buildup along the gumlines, usually because of a lapse in flossing or inadequate brushing.

 Over time, plaque calcifies into tartar or calculus deposits and the body continues to react to those bacterial colonies.
-Only now instead of just mild irritation, the gums begin to physically detach from the root of the tooth.
+Only now instead of just mild irritation, the gums begin to detach from the root of the tooth physically.
 This process creates a “periodontal pocket” under the gums, which coincidentally also triggers bone loss immediately adjacent to it.
 As pockets get deeper, so does the buildup.
 The more severe the pocket depth is, the greater the risk there is of losing your tooth.
 We will use special instruments to measure your pocket depth and evaluate bone loss on periodic dental X-rays.

-Periodontal Infections and Overall Health
+Periodontal Infections And Overall Health

 The strong link between your oral and systemic health plays a key role in your body’s immune response and overall inflammation.
 Numerous research studies have found that chronic gum disease can directly raise your risk of suffering from a heart attack, stroke, uncontrolled diabetes, pneumonia, and infertility (both men and women are affected.)